michael-collins/feeling-responsive/collections/_assignments/project-1.md

 **Include the following to create a clear work statement:**

+1. Your name and date
-* The name of your work
+2. Title of your work
-* Which of the five project models you used
+3. Which of the five project models you used
    * IE - "For this project, I used the "bounding" model."
-* What did you literally create?
+4. What did you literally create?
    * IE - "I created images that depict ..."
-* Why did you make it?
+5. Why did you make it?
+   * IE - "I created this work because I am interested in exploring ..."
-* What is the work about?
+6. What is the work about?
+   * IE - "This work is primarily focused on ..."
-* How is what you did in your work demonstrating what what you've said the work is about?
+7. How is what you did in your work demonstrating what what you've said the work is about?
+   * IE - "You can see an example of this in the work where I have used ... to reference ..."
-* Were there any unexpected, interesting, or strange outcomes?
+8. Were there any unexpected, interesting, or strange outcomes?
-* Did you have any interesting moments where the projects theme helped you understand something new or from a new perspective?
+9. Did you have any interesting moments where the projects theme helped you understand something new or from a new perspective?